Throughout Los Angeles, the Walls, the Streets, Museums, Galleries

 Other (outside areas listed)

-sculpture, figurative, abstract, painting, realism, GRAFFITI photography digital installation video-art pop, Brazilian Street Art, London Street Art, Tokyo Street Art, Berlin Street Art, Stroke Urban Art Fair, Claudio Ethos, Kofie, El Mac, retna, Shepard Fairey, Banksy, holiday, 4th of July, Fourth of July, festival, urban art, Fixed Gear Bicycle, street art digital graffiti/street-art performance
+sculpture, figurative, abstract, realism, GRAFFITI photography digital installation video-art pop, Brazilian Street Art, London Street Art, Tokyo Street Art, Berlin Street Art, Stroke Urban Art Fair, Claudio Ethos, Kofie, El Mac, retna, Shepard Fairey, Banksy, holiday, 4th of July, Fourth of July, festival, urban art, Fixed Gear Bicycle, street art digital graffiti/street-art performance

 The L.A.
 ART MACHINE, in partnership with FIND Art Magazine, and STROKE Urban Art Fair (Munich & Berlin), is proud to announce the first annual LAAM International Urban Art Festival (Festival) to take place over the July 4th weekend 2011.